St James Place PPI Claim

 To start your St James Place PPI claim, follow our simple 4 step guide above.

 My Claim Solved have had great success in reclaiming PPI for customers against St James Place and so far we have reclaimed over £42m* for our clients in PPI mis-selling.

 If you were mis-sold PPI by St James Place, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to St James Place, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against St James Place, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by St James Place, PPI may have been attached to a customer's policy by St James Place, in some cases without their knowledge.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by St James Place, PPI may have been added to a customer's policy by St James Place, in some cases without their knowledge.
 St James Place may have disapproved a credit application if PPI was refused by the customer.

 St James Place PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by St James Place.

-There are many examples of St James Place mis-selling PPI, some customers were not even made aware by St James Place that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by St James Place that it was optional.
+There are many examples of St James Place mis-selling PPI, some consumers were not even made aware by St James Place that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by St James Place that it was optional.